Best practices to avoid the spread of coronavirus for seasonal workers on fruit and vegetable farms

 - Ensure new workers are fully briefed, in the appropriate languages, on all the symptoms of coronavirus, what to do if they experience symptoms and the measures put in place to prevent the spread of the virus

 - The most common symptoms of coronavirus are recent onset of a new continuous cough, a high temperature and/or a loss of, or change to, your sense of smell or taste.
 If you have these symptoms, however mild, stay at home and do not leave your house for 7 days from when your symptoms started or if you are not experiencing symptoms but have tested positive for COVID-19 you should self-isolate for 10 days from the day the text was taken.
 You do not need to call NHS 111 to go into self-isolation.
 If your symptoms worsen during home isolation or are no better after 7 days, contact NHS 111 online.
 If you have no internet access, you should call NHS 111.
 For a medical emergency, dial 999.
 If you have tested positive whilst not experiencing symptoms but develop symptoms during the isolation period, you must should restart the 10 day isolation period from the day you develop symptoms.

-- Wash your hands more often than usual, for 20 seconds, using soap and hot water, particularly after coughing, sneezing and blowing your nose, or after being in public areas where other people are doing so.
+- Wash your hands more often than usual, for 20 seconds, using soap and hot water, particularly after coughing, sneezing and blowing your nose, or after being in public areas particularly where other people are doing so.
 Use hand sanitiser if that’s all you have access to

 - To reduce the spread of germs when you cough or sneeze, cover your mouth and nose with a tissue, or your sleeve (not your hands) if you don’t have a tissue, and throw the tissue in a bin immediately.
 Then wash your hands or use a hand-sanitising gel

 - Clean and disinfect regularly touched objects and surfaces using your regular cleaning products to reduce the risk of passing the infection on to other people